zeeshanejaz/SmartHomeSDK/README.md

 A room is also a named entity e.g., it can have a name *Living Room*.
 A room must be accessed by it number, which is only unique on its floor.
 Therefore, a room must be identified using both its floor number and its room number.

 ### Device
 A room can have many devices.
 A device has a type e.g., bulb, air conditioner, window, CD player, and is uniquely identified by its integer Device ID.
 A device can have many capabilities like ```CommandEnabled``` ```TextEnabled``` and ```SafetyRelated```.
 All devices can be powered on or off if they are currently online.
 A ```CommandEnabled``` device is capable of accepting numerical commands e.g., 0-n where each command is mapped to a certain functionality of the device.
 For example, a window is a command enabled device and accepts 2 commands for opening and closing respectively.
 A ```TextEnabled``` command is capable of returning human readable status messages e.g., the CD player can return the name of the current track being played.
 A ```SafetyRelated``` device has an added feature that it can tell when it is safet to operate the device.
 For example, a window many only open or close when it is safe to do so.
-In unsafe state, if the window is tried to close using the SDK, an exception is generated which which must be handelled by the user.
+In unsafe state, if the window is tried to close using the SDK, an exception is generated which must be handeled by the user.
 Capabilities of a device can be queried using the capability functions (see below).

 ### Paired Devices
 A device can have a set of associated devices such that, when we turn a device on or off, all associated devices are also turned on or off.
-This feature is useful in rooms like conference rooms or theathers where a user might want to turn off all lights together.
+This feature is useful in rooms like conference rooms or theaters where a user might want to turn off all lights together.

 ## The C Style API
 The SDK can be used as a C Style API built on top of the OO code.
 For this, include the ```SmartHomeSDK.h``` header file available in the release.
 Once included, you can be invoke the functions exposed.
 The list and functionality of these functions is presented in the following text.

 ### Initialization and Dispose
-Initialization of the SDK essentially allocates the necessary resources for the current session e.g., a TCP/IP connection with the simualtor.
+Initialization of the SDK essentially allocates the necessary resources for the current session e.g., a TCP/IP connection with the simulator.
 The session must be closed e.g., on program exit by disposing the resources.
 The methods for initialization and dispose are presented as follows.

 ```c++
 /* initializes the required resource e.g., connection with the simulator */